Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Conclusion

-In this work, we explore the challenges of achieving client-level DP in heterogeneous privacy settings.
+In this work, we explore the challenges of achieving client-level DPFL with heterogeneous privacy requirements.
 Unlike classic methods that must satisfy the strictest privacy requirements across all clients, we propose GDPFed, which partitions clients into groups to ensure group-level DP guarantees.
-To further enhance the utility of GDPFed, we introduce GDPFed$^+$, which integrates model sparsification and optimal client sampling ratios.
+This design preserves high model utility while accommodating heterogeneous privacy preferences across clients.
+Based on the privacy and convergence analysis of GDPFed, we introduce GDPFed$^+$, which integrates model sparsification and optimal client sampling ratios to further enhance the utility of GDPFed.
 GDPFed$^+$ preserves the same privacy guarantees as GDPFed while achieving significant utility improvements, as demonstrated both theoretically and empirically.

-We discuss some promising directions for future research.
-First, it would be desirable to incorporate the degree of data heterogeneity within each group into \problemautoref{problem:opt}.
-While we empirically demonstrate that GDPFed and GDPFed$^+$ perform well under non-IID data, a biased sampling of clients that over- or under-represents certain privacy groups could potentially exacerbate model bias in non-IID settings.
-Second, although we derive the theoretically optimal sparsification levels in \autoref{remark: convergence}, using this closed-form solution in practice can be challenging due to its dependence on unknown parameters and \autoref{lemma: bounded sparsifier} does not precisely capture the sparsification error of $\mathrm{Top}_k(\cdot)$.
-Co-designing the optimal sparsification levels and client sampling ratios is an important direction for future work.
+We discuss promising future directions and the broader impact of our work in Appendix~E.

 {

 }